techleadcoaching/coaching/coaches/readme.md

-# For Tech Lead Coaches
+# Tech Lead Coach's Guide

 This section of the [Tech Lead Coaching Guide](../) is written for those of us who are interested in coaching other tech leads.
 If you are more interested in being coached, please visit the [tech lead's](../tech-leads/) section.